Technical explanation

 Predictive MI uses the same form, replacing $\theta$ with the predictive quantity of interest.

-Small modifications are useful when the relevant notion of “uncertainty” isn’t purely Shannon entropy—for example, using similarity-sensitive entropy to encode which distinctions matter for your downstream goal.
-See Similarity-Sensitive Entropy: Induced Kernels and Data-Processing Inequalities (arXiv:2601.03064) for a framework that helps clarify whether the uncertainty you care about is parameter uncertainty, predictive uncertainty, or uncertainty in some other derived random variable.
+Modifications to the above are useful when the relevant notion of “uncertainty” isn’t purely Shannon entropy—for example, using similarity-sensitive entropy to encode which distinctions matter for your downstream goal.
+See Similarity-Sensitive Entropy under Representation Change and Inference (arXiv:2601.03064) for a framework that helps clarify what to do when the uncertainty you care about is parameter uncertainty, predictive uncertainty, or uncertainty in some other derived random variable.

 In principle, you can run this continuously: score designs in real time, collect the next batch, update the model, then re-score after every update.

-In practice, routinely computing MI inside a live data pipeline is hard:
+In practice, computing MI inside a live system is awkward:

 • Batch combinatorics: if you have $n$ candidate experiments and you choose batches of size $k$, there are $\binom{n}{k}$ possible batches.
 Even with greedy or heuristic search, you end up calling the MI estimator many times.

-• Posterior refresh + state handoff: many estimators assume posterior samples exist (HMC/MCMC).
-As new data arrives, you pay an inference cost to refresh the model state, ship samples/state to the MI evaluator, score candidate batches, then repeat.
+• Posterior refresh + data movement: many estimators assume posterior samples exist (HMC/MCMC).
+As new data arrives, you also have to pay an inference cost to refresh the model state, ship samples/state to the MI evaluator, score candidate batches, then observe the data and repeat.
+Realistically, most use a stale model state for scoring, defeating the purpose of automated experiment design.

 Best-first adaptive partitioning

-Best-first adaptive partitioning addresses these bottlenecks directly.
-It's a tree-based adaptive quadrature over the discrete outcome space that performs Bayesian updating inside the MI computation—so you can score candidate batches without maintaining posterior samples or a separate inference service.
-By using an explicit global refinement budget, per-query compute stays approximately flat as batch size $k$ grows, making it practical to evaluate MI repeatedly in a live design loop.
+Best-first adaptive partitioning is an adaptive quadrature over a discrete (or discretized) outcome space.
+It performs Bayesian updating inside the MI computation, so candidate batches can be scored without maintaining posterior samples or a separate inference service.
+The main parameter is a global refinement budget: fix that budget, and per-query compute stays approximately flat for many practical batch sizes.

 information_gain(model_spec, observed_data, candidate_batch) -> score

-Where it’s less compelling: settings where you already have high-quality posterior draws on hand, have highly complex models without analytic likelihoods, or are not bottlenecked by latency.
+Where I would not start with it: settings where you already have high-quality posterior draws on hand, have highly complex models without tractable likelihood evaluations, or are not bottlenecked by latency.

 Integration view: before (two-service pipeline) vs after (single scoring call).